TERMS AND CONDITIONS FOR ACCESSING THE RBS HUB INCUBATION PROGRAM

 Each Participant assumes the burden and full responsibility of protecting the inventive and/or original aspects through the means they deem most suitable.

-ARTICLE FOURTEEN – ORGANIZATION
+ARTICLE THIRTEEN – ORGANIZATION

 The Organizing Committee is ultimately responsible for proper execution of the call for proposals.